-- Julia Caldwell (Business and Quality and Assurance Manager) who works with the 3 partners of the CSCP and with the wider partnership to understand how safeguarding interventions impact on children and families and who directs the work of the sub groups to ensure they deliver against the objectives set out in Strategic Business Plans;
+- Julia Caldwell (Partnerships Manager) who works with the 3 partners of the CSCP and with the wider partnership to understand how safeguarding interventions impact on children and families and who directs the work of the sub groups to ensure they deliver against the objectives set out in Strategic Business Plans;

-- Sophie Boyles (Quality Assurance Officer) who manages and delivers a programme of Multi-Agency Audits and leads on a programme of engagement with children and young people, parents/carers and practitioners;
+- Sophie Wrafter (Quality Assurance Officer) who manages and delivers a programme of Multi-Agency Audits and leads on a programme of engagement with children and young people, parents/carers and practitioners;

 - Jacquie Hellowell (Performance Management Officer) who co-ordinates multi-agency data to allow the CSCP members to be assured about multi-agency safeguarding work and who administers the annual Section 11 Audit which examines how well organisations and professionals safeguard people in Calderdale;

-- Allison Waddell (Learning & Improvement Officer) who co-ordinates and delivers Calderdale’s multi-agency safeguarding learning and development programme for professionals across both adults and children services, leads on policy and procedural development for Calderdale and West Yorkshire and produces easy to use tools and guidance to help practitioners safeguard children and adults effectively.
+- Sally Fletcher (Learning & Improvement Officer) who co-ordinates and delivers Calderdale’s multi-agency safeguarding learning and development programme for professionals across both adults and children services, leads on policy and procedural development for Calderdale and West Yorkshire and produces easy to use tools and guidance to help practitioners safeguard children and adults effectively;

-- Julie Hartley and Lisa Golding-Smith (Business Support Co-ordinators) who provide business support to the CSCP, the Sub-groups of both partnerships, the Independent Chairs and Scrutineers, and to the CSCP Business & QA Manager
+- Lisa Golding-Smith (Business Support Co-ordinator) who provides business support to the CSCP, the Sub-groups of both partnerships, the Independent Chairs and Scrutineers, and to the Partnerships Manager.